SKIP TO MAIN

 Leo Morales

-Executive Director, ACLU-Idaho
+Executive Director, ACLU of Idaho

 “If we don’t know our rights, it’s easier for them to disappear,” Morales says.
 “People in our local immigrant communities need a solid understanding of their rights so they can push back when those rights are violated.”

-ACLU-Idaho created an immigrant-led storytelling program that lifts up our shared humanity and challenges harmful misinformation.
+The ACLU of Idaho created an immigrant-led storytelling program that lifts up our shared humanity and challenges harmful misinformation.
 Immigrants will share their experiences through public speaking events, on social platforms, and through traditional media outlets.
 The program will begin with 10 storytellers, grow to 20 in its second year, and spread more supportive narratives about immigrants statewide.

 NATIFS meal kit prep

-ACLU-Idaho’s programs make an ongoing and tangible difference.
+The ACLU of Idaho’s programs make an ongoing and tangible difference.

-ACLU-Idaho has been hosting know-your-rights sessions over the radio, in person in the community, and through social media.
+The ACLU of Idaho has been hosting know-your-rights sessions over the radio, in person in the community, and through social media.
 “We teach participants about their individual rights and how to document cases of abuses,” describes Morales.

 That information helped those present at the October 2025 raid in Wilder, ID, where hundreds of law enforcement officers, including from the FBI and ICE, arrested more than 100 people.
 “Some were able to take out their cell phones and document what was happening.
 Some asserted their rights to law enforcement, who responded aggressively,” according to Morales.
 “Their efforts to document and advocate for their rights in the moment will help us hold the government accountable for its actions.”

-ACLU-Idaho aims to use storytelling to shift public perception, humanize immigrants, and support long-term justice.
+The ACLU of Idaho aims to use storytelling to shift public perception, humanize immigrants, and support long-term justice.

 “Resource constraints force us to be especially focused,” notes Dillon.
 “It’s vital for us to identify partners to help fund the work we need to do to protect traumatized and embattled communities whose rights have been taken away or threatened.”